Norma Jean 1986

 lawyer at the time was a friend of Margo's and

 introduced the two over the telephone.
-After
+After attending

-Jean met other enthusiastic activists, Norma Jean
+other enthusiastic activists, Norma Jean returned to

-the LA and Southern California chapter since that
+Southern California chapter since that time.

 In 1995, she represented C.O.Y.O.T.E and the US as an official NGO delegate to the UN Fourth World Women's Conference in Beijing, China.
 It was at the UN conference that Norma Jean achieved what she considers an accomplishment of a lifetime.
 She and four of her peers (representing Thailand, Australia, Malaysia and England) verbally battled the well-funded "Coalition Against Trafficking in Women" and other international anti-porn, anti-prostitution groups during the workshops and seminars held prior to the ratification of the Platform for Action.
 [Every ten or so years, this document-- which sets the course for legislation adopted in UN member countries- must be thoroughly discussed, every word in the document debated and finally accepted for the member nations' delegates to ratify.]